Edward Hibberd Johnson: First electric Christmas tree lights

 The first known electrically illuminated Christmas tree was the creation of Edward H. Johnson.
 While he was Vice-President of the Edison Electric Light Company, he had Christmas tree bulbs especially made for him.
-He displayed his Christmas tree—hand-wired with 80 red, white, and blue electric light bulbs the size of walnuts—on December 22, 1882, at his home in New York City, 139 E. 36th Street in Murray Hill, Manhattan.
-The story was reported in the Detroit Post and Tribune by a reporter named William Augustus Croffut.
-Croffut wrote "Last evening I walked over beyond Fifth Avenue and called at the residence of Edward H. Johnson, vice-president of Edison’s electric company."
-He lived in one of the first areas of New York City wired for electric service.
+He displayed his Christmas tree—hand-wired with 80 red, white, and blue electric light bulbs the size of walnuts—in December 1882 at his home in New York City.
+The tree was set on a wooden box that rotated six times a minute and alternated turning the lights on and off.
+The story was reported in the Detroit Post and Tribune by a writer named William Augustus Croffut, who called it "a superb exhibition" and noted that "the fantastic tree itself with its starry fruit were kept going by the slight electric current brought from the main office on a filmy wire."
+Another description of the tree appeared the following month in Electrical World, which noted that it was located in Johnson's parlor at 56 West 12th Street in Greenwich Village.

+In December 1883, Johnson decorated a 45 ft revolving Christmas tree with 225 red, white and blue electric light bulbs that was displayed at the Foreign Exhibition in Boston.
+Johnson had also planned to light a Christmas tree at his home that year, but did not receive a gas engine needed to create an isolated lighting plant for his residence, which was then located at 139 East 36th Street in Murray Hill.
+The following year, a dynamo located in the cellar of his home on East 36th Street was used to supply the power for the 120 lights on his Christmas tree, which revolved and displayed different combinations of colored lights using a special mechanism he had patented.
 Edward H. Johnson became known as the Father of Electric Christmas Tree Lights.

 From that point on, electrically illuminated Christmas trees, indoors and outdoors, grew with mounting enthusiasm in the United States and elsewhere.
 In 1895, U.S. President Grover Cleveland sponsored the first electrically lit Christmas tree in the White House.
-It had more than a hundred multicolored lights.
+It had more than a hundred multicoloured lights.
 The first commercially produced Christmas tree lamps were manufactured in strings of nine sockets by the Edison General Electric Company of Harrison, New Jersey and advertised in the December 1901 issue of the Ladies' Home Journal.
 Each socket took a miniature two-candela carbon-filament lamp.